This September 2025 trip is full! See the website for more:

 Winding it up with Music…

-And on our last night in the rural countryside, we’ll have a superb dinner at a Uighur family home, with an interesting Kyrgyz musicians’ folk concert.
+And on our last night in the rural countryside, we’ll have a delicious dinner at a Uighur family home, with an interesting Kyrgyz musicians’ folk concert.
 The talented and welcoming musicians will explain their unique handmade instruments too.

 Then next day, on our way back to Bishkek we’ll stop to see the enormous field of boulders with ancient rock engravings at Cholpon-Ata’s open-air museum.
 With a splendid background made of high snowy mountains, this collection of petroglyphs dates back more than 4,000 years.